TheMindVirus/unity-dev/GhostMode/README.md

 # Ghost Mode

 In Ghost Mode a Player may fly around the game world looking for NPC's to Possess. \
-Once highlighted or hovered over, an NPC becomes CursedNPC. \
+Once highlighted or hovered over, an NPC becomes a CursedNPC. \
 If a CursedNPC is selected by the Player then the CursedNPC becomes a PossessedNPC \
 and the Player may control their movement and perform actions based on their abilities. \
 A Player may also return back to Ghost Mode; the PossessedNPC returns back to being a normal NPC.